CzarekM2012/IUM_project-delivery_time_prediction/README.md

 3. Run `python ./delivery_time/models/train_model_naive.py data/processed/train_data.csv models/naive/naive_model.csv` to train naive model
 4. Run `python ./delivery_time/models/train_model_regressor.py data/processed/train_data.csv models/regressor/regressor_model.pt` to train the regressor
 5. Run `endpoints --prefix=controllers --host=localhost:8000`.
 This will start the server app.
 To run on specific address, replace `localhost:8000` with another address.
 6. Now the app is running.
 Test it by sending a request with data at server address (here: `localhost:8000/`).
-Example request: `curl 127.0.0.1:8000/ -d "city=Warszawa" -d "delivery_company=360" -d "purchase_timestamp=2021-05-31T19:39:23"`
+Example request using curl: `curl 127.0.0.1:8000/ -d "city=Warszawa" -d "delivery_company=360" -d "purchase_timestamp=2021-05-31T19:39:23"`
+To use curl in Windows shell, remember to remove its alias using `Remove-item alias:curl`.
+Otherwise Windows uses another script in its place, that has different syntax.
+If you don't want to modify your shell, you can always do the same in `poetry shell`.

 Data in the request can be changed, but the app only returns predictions for valid cities and delivery companies.
-User id can also be proviced, e.g. `-d "user_id=105"` with `curl`, to identify the user for A/B tests.
+User id can also be provided, e.g. `-d "user_id=105"` with `curl`, to identify the user for A/B tests.
 If A/B tests are toggled on (`AB_TESTS = True` at the start of `controllers.py`), requests are split between both models (setting `TEST_SPLIT_A` changes amount of data going to the first, naive, model).
 By default, split is set to `0.5`.
 Requests are split based on user id hash, so that a single user always gets predictions from a certain model.
 Results can be gathered later from `server.log`, where server app stores its predictions.

+Server has to be restarted after any script modification for it to take effect.

 Predictions can be also obtained from a specific model by sending a request at its own endpoint, e.g. `localhost:8000/naive` for naive model.
 However, requests sent this way have to contain processed data, e.g.: `sample=4,0,0,1,0,0,0,0,1,0,0`